foundation/foundation-sites/docs/pages/table.md

 ## Stacked Table

-Sometimes you just need to stack a table.
-Just add the class `.stack` to your table.
+To stack a table on small screens, add the class `.stack`.

 ```html
 <table class="stack">